 Below are key drivers of Newmont's value that present opportunities for upside or downside to the Trefis price estimate for the company's stock:

-- Newmont's Asia Pacific Gold Shipments: Newmont's Asia Pacific Gold Shipments have steadily increased as the decline in production from its Indonesia operation was offset by the start of production at its Boddington mines in Australia.
-However, the start of Phase 6 mining operations at Indonesia may significantly boost volumes.
-We currently forecast shipments to increase by about 3% annually throughout our forecast.
-However, should production exceed expectations at Batu Hijau, Indonesia, shipments could increase by 4-5% annually.
-This would represent a 4% upside to the Trefis price estimate.
+- Newmont's Asia Pacific Gold Shipments: Newmont's Asia Pacific Gold Shipments have steadily increased, as the decline in production from its Indonesia operation was offset by the start of production at its Boddington mines in Australia.
+However, the start of Phase 6 mining operations in Indonesia may significantly boost volumes.
+We currently forecast shipments to increase by 30% in 2015 and by 2% annually over the rest of our forecast.
+However, production could exceed the base case expectations at Batu Hijau, Indonesia.
+If shipments increase by 4-5% annually, it would represent a 4% upside to the Trefis price estimate.

 North American Mines

-- Newmont's North American Gold EBITDA Margin: Newmont's margins from its North American operations increased from 16% in 2007 to 47% in 2012 as the sharp rise in gold prices offset significantly higher cost of sales.
-Margins for the division fell to 37% in 2013 due to a fall in prices.
-We expect margins to be remain under pressure in 2015 due to a fall in gold prices.
+- Newmont's North American Gold EBITDA Margin: Newmont's margins from its North American operations increased from 16% in 2007 to 47% in 2012 as the sharp rise in gold prices offset a significantly higher cost of sales.
+Margins for the division fell to 36% and 28%, in 2013 and 2014, respectively, due to a fall in prices.
+We expect margins to remain under pressure in 2015 due to a fall in gold prices.
 However, margins are expected to rebound in 2016, due to a rise in production volumes.
-If margins rebound lower than expected rates, that would represent a downside of nearly 5% to the Trefis price estimate.
+If margins rebound at lower than expected rates, that would represent a downside of nearly 5% to the Trefis price estimate.

 Gold mining drives value

 Gold mining is the most important division for Newmont Mining in terms of revenues and profits.
-In 2014, the company's consolidated gold production is expected to total 5.1-5.4 million ounces (4.7-5.0 million ounces of which were attributable to the company).
+In 2014, the company's consolidated gold production stood at 5.23 million ounces.
 Gold generally accounts for over 80% of the company's consolidated sales.
-Asia Pacific is the company's most valuable gold mining operation, according to our estimates.
+South American gold mining is the company's most valuable operation, according to our estimates.